2 March, 2020

 We are very close to the implementation of OTA firmware upgrades for various devices and protocols.
 I know that in our quickly changing world it is an extremely important feature and flespi will fulfill it the best possible way soon.
 Some protocols might already get it as early as in March.

 And one more killer feature that is currently in testing from our side is the possibility to display raw (hex/text/binary) traffic for every channel split by device ident in a handy hex viewer like the one you may use now for proxy channels.
 No more need for proxy channels when you want to catch some traffic from a particular device — it will be available for all TCP and UDP channels automatically in an easy-to-use form.
-And we will not charge anything for this — like snapshots, this will be a free feature for every flespi user.
+And we will not charge anything for this — like many other functionality, this will be a free feature for every flespi user.

 Wishing you a sunny spring!
 And stay tuned for our news!